Linux Ethernet Bonding Driver HOWTO¶

 Changing the primary_reselect policy via sysfs will cause an immediate selection of the best active slave according to the new policy.
 This may or may not result in a change of the active slave, depending upon the circumstances.

 This option was added for bonding version 3.6.0.

-Specifies if dynamic shuffling of flows is enabled in tlb mode.
+Specifies if dynamic shuffling of flows is enabled in tlb or alb mode.
 The value has no effect on any other modes.

 The default behavior of tlb mode is to shuffle active flows across slaves based on the load in that interval.
 This gives nice lb characteristics but can cause packet reordering.
 If re-ordering is a concern use this variable to disable flow shuffling and rely on load balancing provided solely by the hash distribution. xmit-hash-policy can be used to select the appropriate hashing for the setup.

 The sysfs entry can be used to change the setting per bond device and the initial value is derived from the module parameter.
 The sysfs entry is allowed to be changed only if the bond device is down.

 The default value is “1” that enables flow shuffling while value “0” disables it.
 This option was added in bonding driver 3.7.1